 Notes on Sound Clips

-The recordings available here were made by the National Park Service, using a hydrophone that is anchored near the mouth of Glacier Bay, Alaska for the purpose of monitoring ambient noise.
+The recordings below were made by the National Park Service, using a hydrophone that is anchored near the mouth of Glacier Bay, Alaska for the purpose of monitoring ambient noise.
 The recordings are intended to provide examples of the types of natural and manmade sounds that occur in Glacier Bay National Park.

 Humpback whale song is thought to be a male breeding display that is prominent in their wintering grounds, and previously thought to be quite rare in the feeding areas.
 It is called a song because it is a long, complex vocalization that repeats in a predictable pattern.
 Whale song recordings from Glacier Bay have been made only in the fall, when perhaps the hormonal changes that spur whales to migrate are beginning to occur.

 Feeding call is a sterotyped vocalization typically used during humpback whale coordinated group feeding.
 In the Glacier Bay area, it typically occurs 15-20 seconds before a group of whales all surface together after a foraging dive.
 This specialized call is common in some localities but rare in others.
 It may be used for group coordination, (ready, set, go!) or to scare/concentrate the schooling fish that are their prey.